nembrinj/protofablab/2025/projects/Group103/README.md

 *Initial Idea*:

 From our preliminary test, we gathered that the ball exits the ramp at a flat angle.
-And, in order for the our Turtlebot to not shoot itself and instead propelling the ball into the air, the ramp would need to be placed way to far in front of the robot.
+And, in order for our Turtlebot to not shoot itself and instead propel the ball into the air, the ramp would need to be placed way too far in front of the robot.
 So we decided we needed to change the final propulsion angle.
 Instead of redesigning the ramp however, we build an extension.
 This is more modular and less wasteful as well.

 *Final Iteration*: